Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Widget Properties

-When displayed on screen, a widgets size and location will be chosen dynamically.
+When displayed on screen, a widget's size and location will be chosen dynamically.
 Resizing the window may or may not resize all widgets inside such that they fill the entire window.
 A somewhat complex heuristic determines the exact position and size of a widget during runtime.
 We can influence this process using multiple properties all widgets share.

 Each widget will choose a position and size on screen.
-We call this area, an [axis-aligned rectangle](https://en.wikipedia.org/wiki/Minimum_bounding_box#Axis-aligned_minimum_bounding_box), the widgets **allocated area**.
+We call this area, an [axis-aligned rectangle](https://en.wikipedia.org/wiki/Minimum_bounding_box#Axis-aligned_minimum_bounding_box), the widget's **allocated area**.
 The allocated area can change over the course of runtime, most widgets are easily resized either by us, the developers, or the user.

 ### Parent and Children